What do locals do in Vancouver when it rains? Simple. We don’t fear the rain – we embrace it.

 17. Play in the snow

 When there’s rain in the city, there’s snow on the mountains.
 At least that’s the case in the winter months (December-March).
 Grouse Mountain is the most touristy of the three.
-You pay admission and take a 200-person gondola up the top and they have all kinds of activities like sleigh rides, reindeer, and ice skating.
+You pay admission and take a 200-person gondola up the top.
+They have all kinds of activities like sleigh rides, reindeer, and ice skating.
 Cypress Mountain is for serious snow sports.
 You drive to the top and they have the biggest and most diverse terrain for alpine skiing, snowboarding, cross-country skiing, snowshoeing, or even tubing.
 Mount Seymour‘s my personal favourite for snowshoeing, but you can also ski there too.
 It’s quieter than the other mountains, and on evenings they do a candlelit chocolate fondue snowshoe tour!

 18. Take in a theatre production